-Date: [Insert Date]
+Date:

-To: Mr. Yap Shon [Insert Address or Identification]
+To: Mr. Yap Sze Hon NRIC : S1482976H Apt Blk 110 Spottiswoode Park Rd, #20-91, Singapore 081110

-Re: Appointment as Nominee Resident Director of [Name of Company] (the “Company”)
+Re: Appointment as Nominee Resident Director of HMK Energy Pte Ltd (the “Company”)

 Dear Mr. Yap,

-I, [Name], of [Address], being the sole shareholder and beneficial owner of the Company, write this Letter of Indemnity (the “Letter”) in connection with your appointment, at my request, as the Nominee Resident Director of the Company pursuant to the requirements of the Companies Act 1967 of Singapore.
+I, Lily Boeschlin nee Hendro, Passport of Republic of France number 16A168966, address Hardeggerstrasse 22, 3008 Berne, Switzerland, being the sole shareholder and beneficial owner of the Company, write this Letter of Indemnity (the “Letter”) in connection with your appointment, at my request, as the Nominee Resident Director of the Company pursuant to the requirements of the Companies Act 1967 of Singapore.

 This Letter sets out our mutual understanding, and confirms the terms on which you have agreed to act in that capacity.
 It is our shared intention to maintain a relationship built on trust, transparency, and legal clarity.

 1. Role and Acknowledgment